Forms Topics

 30) How u attach libraries

-In the Object Navigator, open the desired form, menu, or library module.
+In the Object Navigator, open the desired form, menu, or

-To open a module, choose FileOpen and then specify the module type to open.
+module, choose FileOpen and then specify the module type to open.

-2) Expand the module and then select the Attached Libraries node.
-Choose
+2) Expand the module and then select the Attached Libraries

-Navigator Create to attach a library.
+to attach a library.

 3) Specify the name of the library to attach